MKTHEPLUGG/edge-cloud/docs/setup/hardware/wifi/readme.md

 # Wireless setup

 I'm using ubiquity AP's around my house so I need to run the [Unifi network app](https://www.ui.com/download/unifi) somewhere on my new network to be able to host the control plane.
 Go to the [URL](https://dl.ui.com/unifi/8.4.62/unifi_sysvinit_all.deb) or search for unifi network application in the list.
-Probably best to add this to the main tooling server or check for container options. maybe even run on firewall ?
+Probably best to add this to the main tooling server or check for [container](https://docs.linuxserver.io/images/docker-unifi-network-application/) options.
+Maybe even run on firewall ?